 I grew up with lots of limiting beliefs and I know the struggle of the constant fight with self-doubts.
 I don’t want my daughters to be unable to follow their dreams because they think they don’t have the potential in them to fulfill their ambitions.

 And what usually stops us is the fear of judgment.
-The society is usually obsessed with finding faults.
-No one reminds us of our good qualities and so we regret about the qualities that we don’t possess.
+Society is usually obsessed with finding faults.
+No one reminds us of our good qualities and so we regret the qualities that we don’t possess.

 But let’s break the cycle today.
 Help your daughter to find her strengths and the qualities that make her the special person she is.

 Girls usually start getting conscious and obsess over their body image in their teenage years, or even earlier.
-That’s when they start to notice their skin colour, size and shape of their nose or other body features.
+That’s when they start to notice the skin color, size, and shape of their nose or other body features.

 I always tell my daughters that, in life what matters is what you do and how much kindness you can give to others.